shailesh2867/cs50p-workshop-github-profile/README.md

 # GitHub Profile Workshop
-Demonstration for students on how to create a GitHub profile.
+A workshop for students on how to create a GitHub profile.

 # Steps